lucasfloriani/my-second-brain/apps/blog/data/blog/record-the-built-in-typescript-utility-for-that-type-advanced-type-script.md

 summary: Implement it
 description: Implement it
 ---

+# Record The built-in Typescript Utility for “that” type (Advanced TypeScript)

 # Record: The built-in Typescript Utility for “that” type (Advanced TypeScript)
 [Record: The built-in Typescript Utility for “that” type (Advanced TypeScript)](https://www.youtube.com/watch?v=-yvPxBaCLM0&ab_channel=BasaratCodes)

 ### Difference between record and mapped type